kdsuneraavinash/ballerina-shell/shell/README.md

 pqr:Y x = abc:X()
 ```

 However, there can be some edge cases unhanded by the current implementation.
+Also, private types with `var` is not supported since there is currently no implementation to find if a type is not public.

 > TODO: Fix bugs of edge cases related to type.